Bishop's Stortford–Braintree branch line

 The Bishop's Stortford–Braintree branch line was an 18 mi railway line connecting existing railways at Bishop's Stortford, Dunmow and Braintree.
-It was promoted independently by the Bishop’s Stortford, Dunmow and Braintree Railway (BSD&BR) company, but the directors failed to generate subscriptions, or to manage the construction properly.
-The Great Eastern Railway was the dominant railway company in the area, and saw the line as a blocker, to prevent the incursion of a rival line, so they felt obliged to support it.
+It was promoted independently by the Bishop's Stortford, Dunmow and Braintree Railway (BSD&BR) company, but the directors failed to generate subscriptions, or to manage the construction properly.
+The Great Eastern Railway (GER) was the dominant railway company in the area, and saw the line as a blocker, to prevent the incursion of a rival line, so they felt obliged to support it.
 However they themselves had other pressing priorities, both managerial and financial, at the time, and for some time the construction was in abeyance.